 Retro and aged photos are not going out of trend anytime soon.
-In fact, tarnished photos are listed as one of the key photography trends in 2020!
+In fact, tarnished photos are listed as one of the key photography trends in 2021.
 Why is it so popular?
 I am glad you asked because retro photography is a means of conveying nostalgia of bygone years through places, people, fashion, and color.
 Images from the 60s, 70s, 80s, and 90s still inspire photographers of today and influence their storytelling ways.
-Let us look at the traits of retro photography and how you can replicate them with a photo editor.
+If you want to know more, let’s look at the traits of retro photography.

-We cannot wait to see your time travel skills and experiments!
+Can't wait to check out your time travel skills and experiments!